Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

     advanced indexing semantics discussed here, it's mostly supported for the sake of completeness.

-Effectively, a boolean array index can be combined with other boolean array indices or integer or integer array indices by first converting the boolean index into integer indices (one for each dimension of the boolean index) that select each `True` element of the index, then broadcasting them all to a common shape.
+Effectively, a boolean array index can be combined with other boolean or integer array indices by first converting the boolean index into integer indices (one for each dimension of the boolean index) that select each `True` element of the index, and then broadcasting them all to a common shape.

 The ndindex method
 [`Tuple.broadcast_arrays()`](ndindex.Tuple.broadcast_arrays) (as well as